Retinal Disorders

 Age-related macular degeneration

 The macula is a small area in the centre of the retina.
-When the cells of the macula break down, it affects the ability to see straight ahead.
+When the cells in the macula break down, it affects the ability to see straight ahead.
 This can lead to difficulties with driving, reading, recognizing faces and looking at fine details.

-Loss of vision happens slowly and usually in one eye at a time as the macula breaks down.
+Vision loss happens slowly and usually in one eye at a time as the macula breaks down.
 Dry macular degeneration can become wet macular degeneration as it progresses.

-For more information on age-related macular degeneration visit the Canadian Ophthalmological Society.
+For more information on age-related macular degeneration, visit the Canadian Ophthalmological Society.

 Symptoms